AlfiePerkins1/CSGO-Bible/Bible.md

 ## Utility

 # Loadouts

+## Utility

+[^Utility]:

+- Since only 4 pieces of utility can be held at one time the combination you buy is affected by a variety of factors:
+  - Position playing
+  - Role
+  - Previous habits of the enemy team
+  - Strat for current round
+  - T/CT side

 # Rotates

 # Uninstalling

-  - Arguabley one of the biggest parts of CSGO is what you do when you lose a game:
+  - Arguably one of the biggest parts of CSGO is what you do when you lose a game:
     - 1. Navigate to your steam library
     - 2. Right click on CSGO
     - 3. Move your mouse over "manage"